Skip to main content

 The Social Ethics Society continued to reach new heights in 2025, which is marked by the rise of dynamic Mindanao and Bohol based scholars.
 Dr. Godiva Eviota-Rivera leads the pack.
 She was elected as secretary of the SES in February this year.
 She was a speaker in the philosophy for women at an event hosted by the Philosophical Association of the Philippines.
 In September, she presented a paper in the SES-PUP International Ethics Conference at Waseda University in Tokyo.
 Dr. Rivera truly brings women power into the SES.

 The two other up and coming scholars are Menelito Mansueto of MSU-IIT, who released his book on decoloniality early this year.
-In fact, Prof. Mansueto was able to present a paper in Marburg, Germany and likewise in the SEP-PUP event in Tokyo.
-An emerging researcher, who also hails from Bohol like Mansueto, is Assistant Prof. Francis Jeus Ibanez of the Bohol Island State University, who published his first paper on Paul Ricoeur.
+Prof. Mansueto presented a paper in Marburg, Germany based on that book and in the SEP-PUP event in Tokyo.
+Another emerging researcher, who also hails from Bohol like Mansueto, is Assistant Prof. Francis Jeus Ibanez of the Bohol Island State University, who published his first paper on Paul Ricoeur.
 Together with Fr.
-Banny Pardillo, he also presented a paper at the SES Conference in Davao and in the 2nd Philosophical Society of Bukidnon Conference.
+Banny Pardillo, he also read a paper at the SES Conference in Davao and in the 2nd Philosophical Society of Bukidnon Conference at the Central Mindanao University.

-The SES wants to give credit to Fr.
-Dexter Veloso, the President of the SES (third term), who has truly made possible both the local and international engagements of the SES.
-For this year, this includes the ABC in Bangkok and the Waseda Conference.
-The SES-PUP conference was the first ever international conference organized by the SES.
-A total of 36 papers were delivered by participants from Toyo University, the University of Ankara, UP, DLSU, Ateneo de Manila, UST, University of San Carlos, UPLB, PUP, Waseda, and Keio University, among others.
+Fr.
+Dexter Veloso, the President of the SES (third term), has made possible the international engagements of the SES.
+For this year, this includes the Asian Bioethics Conference in Bangkok and the Waseda Conference.
+The SES-PUP event at Waseda University was the first ever international conference organized by the SES.
+A total of 36 papers were delivered by participants from Toyo University, the University of Ankara, the University of the Philippines, De La Salle University, Ateneo de Manila University, Saint Louis University, University of Santo Tomas, University of San Carlos, UP Los Banos, Ateneo de Davao University, MSU Main, MSU-IIT, the Polytechnic University of the Philippines, Waseda University, and Keio University.

-The Tokyo conference was made possible by Dr. Juichiro Tanabe, with great support from Ms. Agnes Sunga of PUP, who provided a big part of the funding.
-Dr. Maji Rhee, Dr. Nap Mabaquiao, Dr. Ian Clark Parcon, and Dr. Tanabe delivered keynote addresses.
+The Tokyo conference was organized by Dr. Juichiro Tanabe of Waseda University.
+Ms. Agnes Sunga of the Polytechnic University of the Philippines was co-organizer.
+Dr. Maji Rhee, Dr. Nap Mabaquiao, Dr. Ian Clark Parcon, Dr. Christopher Ryan Maboloc, and Dr. Tanabe delivered keynote addresses.
 Meanwhile, Fr.
-Dexter likewise presented a paper at the 23rd Asian Bioethics Conference in Bangkok, Thailand, together with Dr. Roger Bayod and Dr. Christopher Ryan Maboloc.
-One of the year's big news was Dr. Randy Tudy being selected as one of the ASAP-Yale Global Justice Program fellows for 2025.
+Dexter presented a paper at the 23rd Asian Bioethics Conference in Bangkok, Thailand, together with Dr. Roger Bayod and Dr. Christopher Ryan Maboloc.
+In addition, one of the year's big news was Dr. Randy Tudy being selected as one of the ASAP-Yale Global Justice Program fellows for 2025.

 Popular posts from this blog